marbl/MetagenomeScope/README.md

 assembly graphs.

-MetagenomeScope iteratively decomposes the graph into interpretable structural patterns, visualizes the graph using [hierarchical layout](https://en.wikipedia.org/wiki/Layered_graph_drawing), and includes many helpful features for analyzing the graph at both large and small scales.
+MetagenomeScope iteratively decomposes the graph into interpretable structural patterns, visualizes the graph using a [hierarchical layout](https://en.wikipedia.org/wiki/Layered_graph_drawing) algorithm, and includes many helpful features for analyzing the graph at both large and small scales.

 ## Installation